Brett Crozier: After being relieved of command

 Crozier himself reportedly began showing symptoms of coronavirus before he was relieved, according to two of his Naval Academy classmates.
-He was placed in quarantine on Guam.
-Crozier was replaced as interim commander by Captain Carlos A. Sardiello.
+He was placed in quarantine in Guam.
+Crozier was replaced by the interim commander Captain Carlos A. Sardiello.

 At a Pentagon news conference on April 3, Modly said that Crozier had "raised alarm bells unnecessarily" and showed "extremely poor judgment."
 Modly mischaracterized the distribution list of the memorandum, inaccurately claiming that Crozier had copied 20 to 30 other people; Crozier in fact sent the memo to ten officers.

 In an April 4 interview with radio host Hugh Hewitt, Modly criticized Crozier's decision to send the letter to what he characterized as "a large list of other people," adding "And that, to me, just represented just extremely poor judgment, because once you do that in this digital era, you know that there is no way that you can control where that information's going to go."

 A joint statement from four Democrats on the House Armed Services Committee, including the committee chair, Representative Adam Smith of Washington, said that Crozier "did not handle the immense pressure appropriately" but that he "was justifiably concerned about the health and safety of his crew" and "relieving him of his command is an overreaction."
-President Donald Trump criticized Crozier's letter on April 4, saying "I thought it was terrible, what he did, to write a letter.
+President Donald Trump criticized Crozier's letter on April 4, saying "I thought it was terrible, what he did, to write a long letter.
 This isn't a class on literature.
 This is a captain of a massive ship that's nuclear-powered."
-Former Vice President Joe Biden criticized Crozier's dismissal, saying: "I think it's close to criminal, the way they're dealing with this guy. ... he should have a commendation, rather than be fired."
+Joe Biden criticized Crozier's dismissal, saying: "I think it's close to criminal, the way they're dealing with this guy. ... he should have a commendation, rather than be fired."

 Modly, Defense Secretary Mark Esper, and Chief of Naval Operations Admiral Michael Gilday each defended the decision to remove Crozier, although Gilday and General Mark A. Milley, the chairman of the Joint Chiefs of Staff, had each advised Modly not to proceed until a Navy investigation into the matter had been completed.
 Modly said that there was no White House pressure when the decision was made to remove Crozier.
 On April 6, Modly visited the ship in person and made a speech to the crew over the ship's public address system.
 In it, he excoriated Crozier, saying he was "too naïve or too stupid to be a commanding officer" if he did not realize that the letter would be leaked to the media.
 An audio recording and transcript of Modly's speech was leaked to the media within hours.
 Later that day, Modly apologized for the comment.
 The following day, he resigned his position.